pallavisalokhe/javascript-learning/README.md

 - there are many way to create function.
 Functions can be passed one or more values and can return a value at the end of their execution.
   - function declaration: It consist function keyword,Identifier,function body.
   - calling a function: When a function is called, the code inside its function body runs.We can call the same function as many times as needed.
+ - parameters and arguments:parameters are vaiables within function and The values that are passed to the function  called arguments.It can be values or variables.